IliasMCBM/ProyectoDevOps/README.md

 *   **In-Memory Index:** The FAISS index is loaded into the memory of each application process (Streamlit worker) at startup.
 This is treated as a read-only, pre-built dependency for the lifetime of the process.
 This is acceptable as it doesn't represent mutable state that changes with requests.
 *   **Streamlit Session State:** The `botInterface.py` (Streamlit app) uses `st.session_state` to maintain chat history for each user.
 This session state is currently held in the memory of the specific Streamlit process handling that user.
 For simple deployments, this is standard.
 For robust, scalable deployments that need to survive process restarts or load balancing across many instances without losing session data, this session state would ideally be externalized to a backing service (e.g., a database or cache like Redis).
 This is a more advanced consideration beyond the current scope.
 *   **Scalability:** Because the core request processing is stateless, the application can be scaled horizontally by running multiple instances of the Streamlit application.
 Each instance would operate independently with its own copy of the read-only FAISS index.

+### VII.
+Port Binding

+Export services via port binding.

+*   The application is served using Streamlit, which acts as the web server.
+*   When executed with `streamlit run botInterface.py`, Streamlit binds to a network port and serves the application over HTTP, making it a self-contained web service.
+*   The port is configurable.
+It is recommended to set the `APP_PORT` environment variable (e.g., in a `.env` file, with a default like `8501`) and use it when running the application:
+    ```bash
+    streamlit run botInterface.py --server.port ${APP_PORT:-8501}
+    ```
+*   This approach ensures the application does not rely on runtime injection of a webserver and explicitly declares its HTTP interface via port binding.